How does a sales funnel work?

 These are the essential indicators:

-From data to concrete action
+From data to concrete actions

 Key tools to automate and optimize your funnel

-CRM: your command center
+The CRM, your command center

-With a robust CRM system, you can:
+With a powerful CRM system, you can:

 Automation to nurture at scale

-Common questions about the sales funnel
+Frequently asked questions about the sales funnel

 Is the sales funnel the same as the marketing funnel?